 BraDypUS uses Twig as a PHP template engine system-wide.
-Twig is also used to write templates.
+Twig is used to write templates, as well.

-But you really do not need a deep knowledge of PHP or Twig to write a template file; you really do not need any knowledge of PHP or Twig to create a template.
+Typically, you do not really need a deep knowledge of PHP or Twig to write a template file; in fact you do not need any knowledge of PHP or Twig to create a template.

 What you really need is:

 The usage of Bootstrap is not mandatory, but it can really help, and Bootstrap is already available in the core of BraDypUS.

 - a very good knowledge of the

 Since version 4.1.0 (2021-06-24) templates can be written inside Bradypus, using GUI tool named Template manager